Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 In contrast, an advanced index will always create a copy (even if it would be possible to represent it as a view).
-This includes any [tuple index](tuple-indices) (i.e., multidimensional index) that contains at least one array index.
+This includes any [tuple index](multidimensional-indices/tuples.md) (i.e., multidimensional index) that contains at least one array index.

 ```py
 >>> a = np.arange(10)